-This is a super easy & quick make-ahead dish which is great for light dinner gatherings.
+Otherwise known as the perfect raw fish meal.
+This is a super easy and quick make-ahead recipe which is great for light dinner or lunches.
 Take it with you in a lunch box or prep all ingredients beforehand and assemble a pretty looking bowl within 5 minutes.
-That’s how I like it best: inviting, without any hassle.

-MAKE AHEAD: Boil the rice or other base ingredient of your choice, let it cool and place.
+- Can be made ahead: Boil the rice or other base ingredient of your choice, let it cool and place it in an airtight container (you can place it in the fridge, but bring back to room temperature at least 1h before serving.
 Prep all of the veggies/fruit by slicing them into thin strips.
 Mix mayo with wasabi paste to make a wasabi mayo.
-Cut tuna into small cubes, mix with soy sauce, toasted sesame seed oil, sesame seeds (& a bit of teriyaki sauce if serving this as a tartar).
+Cut tuna into small cubes.
 Place everything in separate airtight containers and store in the fridge until you need to use them.

-TIPS: Quality is key.
-Always choose the best quality fish, especially if consuming it raw.
+Quality is key.
+Always choose the best quality fish, especially when consuming it raw.
 Visiting a specialty seafood store is usually the best option.
-The tuna and samphire (salicornia) I used came from “Šiaurės jūra'“ store in Ogmios miestas.
-It’s a great place for fresh seafood in Vilnius which I’ve been visiting for about 4 years now, they never disappointed me.

-You may wonder what on Earth is samphire (salicornia).
-It’s a sea vegetable which grows on shorelines.
-Crunchy and very salty, can be eaten raw or fried with a bit of butter and garlic (somewhat like asparagus or green beans).
+Salicornia (used in this recipe) is a sea vegetable which grows on shorelines.
+Crunchy and very salty, can be eaten raw or fried with a bit of butter and garlic – somewhat like asparagus or green beans.

 - 200g of fresh sashimi grade tuna

-- 2 teasp. of toasted sesame seed oil
+- 2 tsp of toasted sesame seed oil

 - a handful of sesame seeds

 - a handful of spring onions or scallions

 - 1 tbsp of teriyaki sauce